rhahn28/Patent_Blockchain/README.md

 ### Recording transactions

-To record transactions to create an immutable record on the blockchain, navigate [here](Click [here](https://rhahn28.github.io/Patent_Blockchain/frontend/index.html) and enter in your patent data.
-Click Register To Blockchain and wait for your new data to be mined.
+To record transactions to create an immutable record on the blockchain, navigate [Click here](https://rhahn28.github.io/Patent_Blockchain/frontend/index.html) and enter in your patent data.
+Once you've entered in your patent data, and API keys, click "Register To Blockchain" and wait for your new data to be mined.

 ![image](screenshot1.PNG)